-If you are an analyst, consultant or work at an agency, you may have experienced some objection to investing in SEO.
-Who never?
+If you are an analyst, consultant, or work in an agency you must have experienced some objection to investing in SEO.
+Who has never?

 First of all, explaining SEO is not as easy as it sounds.
-Make one "pitch elevator ”on search engine optimization it may work, but you will often forget to present something important.
+Making an“ elevatorpitch ” about search engine optimization may work, but often you will end up forgetting to present something important.

 Then there is a false understanding that because search engines are free, so is SEO.
 Or at least it requires low investment.
 Wrong and wrong!

-In this article I bring 6 objections that I have already noted in my SEO consultancies.
-Of course, there are many others, but I will show you the ones I find most frequent and that afflict SEO professionals.
+In this article I bring you 6 objections that I have observed in my SEO consultancies.
+Of course there are many others, but I will show you the ones that I consider to be the most frequent and that plague SEO professionals.

 - “Other channels perform better!”

 - “Search results only display ads.”